- The David P. Scaer Professor of Biblical and Systematic Theology

 - Editor of CTQ

-Dr. David Scaer is a professor and chairman of Systematic Theology and New Testament and The David P. Scaer Professor of Biblical and Systematic Theology at Concordia Theological Seminary (CTSFW), Fort Wayne, Indiana.
-At the Seminary since 1966, he serves as Editor of the Concordia Theological Quarterly (1969–1994; 1999–present) and was Academic Dean (1984–1989).
+Dr. David Scaer is a professor of Systematic Theology and New Testament and The David P. Scaer Professor of Biblical and Systematic Theology at Concordia Theological Seminary (CTSFW), Fort Wayne, Indiana.
+At the Seminary since 1966, he serves as Editor of the Concordia Theological Quarterly (1969–1994; 1999–present) and was Academic Dean (1984–1989) and the Chairman of Systematic Theology (1989–1993, 1996–2019).
 He has served as the organizer of the annual Concordia Theological Seminary Symposium on the Lutheran Confessions since 1978.

 He taught for 10 years as a part time instructor in religion at the University of Illinois (Champaign) from 1966–1976 and served as pastor at congregations in Gillespie, Illinois, and Rockville, Connecticut.